browserengineering/book/book/styles.md

 ```

 This function increments `i` through any word characters,[^word-chars]
-much like `whitespace`.
-But unlike `whitespace`, it also returns the
+much like `whitespace`, but it also returns the parsed data.
+To do
-word as parsed data, and to do that it stores where it started and
+that it stores where it started and extracts the substring it moved
-extracts the substring it moved through.
-Also note the assert: if `i`
-didn't advance though any word characters, that means `i` didn't point
+through.
+Also note the assert: if `i` didn't advance though any word
-at a word to begin with.
+characters, that means `i` didn't point at a word to begin with.

 [^word-chars]: I've chosen the set of word characters here to cover
-    property names (which use letters and dash), length units (which
+    property names (which use letters and dash), numbers (which use
-    use the minus sign, numbers, periods, and the percent sign), and
+    the minus sign, numbers, periods), units (the percent sign), and
     colors (which use the hash sign).
-Real CSS values are more complex.
+Real CSS values have a complex
+    syntax of their own.

-Parsing functions can built upon one another.
-Property-value pairs,
+Parsing functions built upon one another.
+Property-value pairs, for
-for example, are a property, a colon, and a
+example, are a property, a colon, and a value,[^technically-different]
-value,[^technically-different] with whitespace in between:
+with whitespace in between:

 [^technically-different]: In reality properties and values have
     different syntaxes, so using `word` for both isn't quite right,